jayasuryat/Rick-and-Morty/README.md

 ## Branches:
-This project started off initially with the regular view based UI, and after completion of the UI and all of the business logic, piece by piece (module by module) migration to the Jetpack Compose implementation began and has completely been migrated to Jetpack Compose now, and all of the view-based code has been removed.
+This project started off initially with the regular `view` based UI, and after completion of the UI and all of the business logic, piece by piece (module by module) migration to the `Jetpack Compose` implementation began and has completely been migrated to `Jetpack Compose` now, and all of the `view`-based code has been removed.

 Each of these stages has been individually tracked in separate respective branches as follows
 * [view](https://github.com/JayaSuryaT/Rick-and-Morty/tree/view)